GAurelG/How-To/Installation_Linux.md

 ### Snaps:

-these apps are installed in a  ~/snap/... directory.
+these apps are installed in a  /snap/... directory.
+These apps will put user specific data in ~/snap/...
+If anything along the path /hom/user/snap/... is a link, the apparmor profile will prevent the snapped apps to work.
 To manage there permission, look at the documentation on the snapcraft website. look into the snap interfaces ... and the snap connect ... commands to manage it.